Pain Management Neurology

 Headaches and migraines are common neurological conditions that can cause significant pain and discomfort.
 Migraines, in particular, are severe headaches with additional symptoms such as nausea, sensitivity to light and sound, and visual disturbances.
 The management of headaches and migraines may involve the use of medications, lifestyle modifications, and preventative strategies.

-See also Pain Management Physicians
+See also Rush Pain Management

 Central pain syndromes